-- It can be dangerous for people who use equipment (walker, crutches or wheelchair) to walk and move around with pets under foot. - We suggest having a friend or family member take care of your pet for at least the first 2 weeks.
-Taking care of a pet (walking a dog, cleaning a kitty litter box, etc.) can be very difficult when you are not able to stand on your operated leg after surgery
+- It can be dangerous for people who use equipment (walker, crutches or wheelchair) to walk and move around with pets under foot. - Taking care of a pet (walking a dog, cleaning a kitty litter box, etc.) can be very difficult when you are not able to stand on your operated leg after surgery.